schnatterer/docker-image-size/README.md

 * Clone repo
 * Use either
   * directly from repo or
-  *  more convenient `sudo ln -s $(pwd)/scripts/docker-image-size-reg.sh  /usr/local/bin/docker-image-size`
+  * more convenient `sudo ln -s $(pwd)/scripts/docker-image-size-docker.sh  /usr/local/bin/docker-image-size`
+  * (optional, if you want to compare image sizes)

 ## Features / implementations